aaroncouch/developerweek_2020_workshop/README.md

 Go ahead and select `Import`.

-You should now see the same exact panel we created in the previous section but also and additional one, the `EdgeCompute Packet Loss Mesh`.
+You should now see the same exact panel we created in the previous section but also an additional one, the `EdgeCompute Packet Loss Mesh`.
 This is very similar to our ping latency mesh but the metric being visualized this time is packet loss.